erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 By the end of this lecture, students will be able to:

-1. Implement Data Mapper from scratch
+1. Implement Content Mapper from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design